 Flight to Beijing

 The journey began with a flight from Dallas, Texas in business class on an American Airlines 787-9.
 As an American Executive Platinum frequent flyer, at booking I was able to apply a System Wide Upgrade to transform an economy flight into one in business.
 Sweet!
 Thanks to a growing number of Chinese airlines flying to the U. S., fares to China have been great.
 With the return in premium economy, the round-trip cost was just over $900.

 Beijing Capital Airport (PEK)

 Arriving at PEK on time at about 14:00, left six hours until the train departed at 20:00.
 After quickly clearing immigration and customs, I stopped at the transit hotel one level below the arrivals to shower and rest briefly before starting the 40-hour train trip.
 The transit hotel rents basic rooms on an hourly basis.
 The cost is 140 CNY for one hour, which is about $20 or appreciably less than renting a Minute Suites for one hour at an airport in the U.S. I was in the room for 65 or 70 minutes but was not charged extra.

 Bus From PEK To Beijing West Train Station

 The train to Lhasa departed from Beijing West Train Station.
-I took an airport bus to the station because it was cheaper than a taxi and looked easier than taking the Airport Express train to the city and then transferring to the subway.
+I took an airport bus to the station because it was cheaper than a taxi and, with my backpack and carry-on, it seemed easier than taking the Airport Express train to the city and then transferring to the subway.